 - Scraping the creek banks and pressure-washing rocks to remove contaminated material

-- Removing affected vegetation along the banks
+- Removing affected trees, shrubs and other plants in the creek and along the banks

 - Placing barriers in the creek to collect and remove contaminants

 While monitoring within the creek has shown improvement in some levels, the EPA is continuing to advise the community to avoid all contact with water, keep pets away from the creek and not to consume fish from the area until consistently safe levels are reached.
 You can visit the EPA website for more information and advice on public health and water quality monitoring.